Hello everyone!

 Also display “?” if the friends don’t have any candies.

-candies = candies as number
+int candies = input() as int

 if candies <= 0